- Location: N Car St, Kanniyakumari, Suchindram, Tamil Nadu 629704

 How to Reach

-- By Air: The nearby Airport is Thiruvananthapuram International Airport and it is 90.6 kilometres from Suchindram Shaktipeeth.
+- By Air: The nearby Airport is Thiruvananthapuram International Airport and it is 90.6 kilometers from Suchindram Shaktipeeth.

-- By Train: The nearby Railway Station is Kanyakumari Railway Station and it is 3.2 kilometres from Suchindram Shaktipeeth.
+- By Train: The nearby Railway Station is Kanyakumari Railway Station and it is 3.2 kilometers from Suchindram Shaktipeeth.